sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 4. **Bounded source forms are deferred**
    - `@fip` and `@fbip` remain the only source-level FBIP forms for now
-   - numeric bounded forms like `fip(n)` / `fbip(n)` may only be reconsidered after the post-N-R gates and checklist in Phase S are satisfied
+   - numeric bounded forms like `fip(n)` / `fbip(n)` may only be reconsidered after the post-N-U gates and checklist in Phase S are satisfied
    - this proposal makes no syntax commitment for bounded forms and authorizes no implementation work for them

+5. **Concurrency remains outside 0114**
+   - the Perceus paper and Koka runtime both include thread-shared/atomic RC concerns, but Flux Aether remains intentionally single-threaded today
+   - actor transfer semantics and any future `Arc`/thread-shared RC design should be handled in a separate proposal once Aether's single-threaded maturity work has settled

 ## Success metrics